-Interchange of knowlege and seeds in Tlaxcala, Mexico: Sowing Community
+Interchange of knowledge and seeds in Tlaxcala, Mexico: Sowing Community

-For two days representatives of the Nahuatl, Otomies, Ñúu Savis, Mayas and Purhépecha indigenous peoples shared their wisdom and sacred instructions for the time of sowing, based on sharing.
-Share seeds, knowledge and all the tasks to cultivate, harvest and prepare food, strengthening the good relationship with Mother Earth, food sovereignty and well-being in life.
+For two days representatives of the Nahuatl, Otomi, Nuu Savi, Maya, Keri and Purhepecha Indigenous Nations gathered to share their wisdom and sacred instructions about the time of planting, based on the principle of sharing.
+Sharing their seeds, knowledge and all tasks related to cultivating, harvesting and preparing foods; strengthening the good relationship with Mother Earth, food sovereignty and well being.

-For indigenous peoples, one of the sacred instructions in sowing time is sharing.
-Its origin goes back perhaps to the very origin of agriculture and the sharing of work among all.
+For Indigenous peoples, one of the sacred instructions about the time of planting is to share.
+The origin of this is found perhaps in the actual origin of agriculture, and in the sharing of work among the whole community.

-Cultivating the earth and sowing the seeds in the soil has led to the long history of sowing community among indigenous peoples, weaving bonds of identity around the vital need to feed ourselves, not only nourish our bodies but to connect with the spirit of the seeds, of the water, the air, that make it possible for our Mother Earth to provide us with sustenance.
+Cultivating the earth and planting seeds in the soil has led to a long history of “sowing community” among indigenous peoples, weaving bonds of identity around the vital need to feed ourselves.
+Not only to nourish our bodies, but to connect with the spirit of the seeds, of the water, and the air, which make it possible for our Mother Earth to provide us with sustenance.

-Participants include representatives of the Nahuatl people of the State of Mexico, Veracrúz, Puebla, San Luis Potosí and Tlaxcala; Otomies of the State of Mexico; Ñúu Savis de Oaxaca and Mayas de Campeche participate in a ceremony where Fire and Corn come together under the touch of the drum and aroma of the coconut of the Keris of the Purhépecha People of Michoacán.
-Offering corn pinole and keeping thought, word and action with the same creative energy, with the same purpose: To light our spirits.
+Participants included representatives of the Nahuatl people of the State of Mexico, Veracrúz, Puebla, San Luis Potosí and Tlaxcala; Otomies of the State of Mexico; Ñúu Savis from Oaxaca and Mayas from Campeche.
+We participated in a ceremony where Fire and Corn came together under the sound of the drum and aroma of coconut from the Keris of the Purhépecha People of Michoacán.
+Offering corn pinole we maintained our thoughts, words and actions with the same creative energy, with the same purpose: To light our spirits.

-With the touches of the drums and the glow of Fire in the heart begins the learning journey through the plots of the community of Vicente Guerrero, Tlaxcala, admiring that every meter of soil was covered with different crops: Milpas, tomato, pumpkins, maguey and fruit trees guarding the terraces.
+With the beat of the drums and the glow of Fire in our hearts we began the journey of learning through the plots of the community of Vicente Guerrero, Tlaxcala, admiring how every meter of soil in the Milpa was covered with different crops: tomato, squash, maguey and fruit trees guarding the terraces.
 Such abundance of food made the experience very hopeful.

-Tells the story that before the arrival of agroecology to the community, the children were malnourished and in the homes food was missing as even today some of our people live.
+There is a story that before the arrival of agroecology to the community, the children were malnourished and in the homes of the people there was no food— as even today is the situation for some of our people.

-The instruction of the selection of the seed was shared from the plot, taking care of the earliest elotes, more resistant to pests and diseases, coming from the plants with better flowering to shorten the cycle of corn cultivation facing the climate change and have more resistant seeds.
+Instructions were shared about the selection of the seed from the plot— one must take good care of the earliest elotes (cobs of corn) that are more resistant to pests and diseases, coming from the plants with better flowering.
+This selection will help shorten the cycle of corn cultivation in the face of climate change to have more resistant seeds.

-Also the cycles of the moon to sow, harvest and do the work of cultivation was a shared knowledge.
-Prevent soil erosion by the terracing system.
-Prepare organic fertilizers to nourish not only the corn that we will then eat but the whole Mother Earth.
+Participants also shared knowledge about the different moon cycles that provide the best situation for sowing, harvesting and for the work of cultivation.
+We learned about how to prevent soil erosion through terracing systems and how to prepare organic fertilizers to nourish not only the corn that we will then eat but the whole Mother Earth.

-United as grains of maize in a cob, this meeting created strong ties and deep knowledge, which are seeds to sow in our communities, waiting for the next year to continue sharing seeds and knowledge.
+United like grains of maize in a cob, this gathering created strong ties and deep knowledge, which are seeds we now will sow in our own communities, watching the cycle pass as we wait for the next year to continue sharing seeds and knowledge.